wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.3.2 =
+* FIXED: SQL error when submitting an application

 = 0.3.1 =
 * FIXED: A default value for Category slugs is now inserted.
 Upgrading will create default slugs if no slug exists.
 * FIXED: Bug preventing icons from being deleted.